artefactop/promptdev/README.md

 - [x] Simple file disk cache
 - [ ] Better integration with PydanticAI, do not reinvent the wheel
 - [ ] Concurrent execution using PydanticAI natively, for faster large-scale evaluations
+- [ ] Native support for PydanticAI agents
 - [ ] Testing
 - [ ] Code cleanup
 - [ ] Testing promptfoo files